fjwright/Run-REDUCE-0/README.md

 * Replace the `Coloured I/O` item in the `View` menu with an `I/O Colouring` sub-menu.
 * Provide a full emulation of Redfront.
+* Add a double-click handler for the `Shut Output Files...` and `Load Packages...` dialogues that makes them more consistent with the file chooser dialogue.